About the Malden Sketch Group Updated June 2010

 What to Bring

 There is no art equipment provided but there are chairs in the room.
 You may show up with simply a pencil and a pad of paper or with your easel and paints.
-Many artists come prepared to do quick charcoal sketches on short-pose weeks but use a more elaborate set-up for a long pose.
+Many artists come prepared to do quick pencil or charcoal sketches on short-pose weeks but use a more elaborate set-up for a long pose.

 Points of Etiquette

-(3) Plan to pack out your art trash.
+(4) Plan to pack out your art trash.